Deep Historical Borrowing Framework to Prospectively and Simultaneously Synthesize Control Information in Confirmatory Clinical Trials with Multiple Endpoints: A DNN-based historical borrowing framework

 Deep learning is a specific subfield of machine learning as a new take on learning representations from data with successive layers \citep{Chollet}.
 A major application of Deep Neural Networks (DNN) is to approximate some functions with input data \citep{goodfellow2016deep}.
-DNN defines a mapping function ${\boldsymbol{S}} = F(\boldsymbol{M}; {\boldsymbol{\phi}})$ and learns the value of parameters $\boldsymbol{\phi}$ that result in the best function approximation of output label ${\boldsymbol{S}}$ based on input data $\boldsymbol{M}$, where $\boldsymbol{\phi}$ denotes a stack of all weights and bias parameters in the DNN.
-For example in Figure \ref{F:dnn_example}, the left input $\boldsymbol{M}$ of dimension $4$ is transfered by $2$ hidden layers to predict a $2$-dimensional output $\boldsymbol{S}$ on the right.
+DNN defines a mapping function $F(\boldsymbol{M}; {\boldsymbol{\phi}})$ that learns the value of parameters $\boldsymbol{\phi}$ that result in the best function approximation of output ${\boldsymbol{S}}$ based on input data $\boldsymbol{M}$, where $\boldsymbol{\phi}$ denotes a stack of all weights and bias parameters in the DNN.
+To simply notations, we use ${\boldsymbol{S}}$ in (\ref{equ:bay_interest}) to denote the output, because later on DNN is utilized to approximate this posterior probability.
+For example in Figure \ref{F:dnn_example}, the left input $\boldsymbol{M}$ of dimension $4$ is transfered by $2$ hidden layers to approximate a $2$-dimensional output $\boldsymbol{S}$ on the right.

-Typically, training a DNN involves the following four components: layers, input data and corresponding output labels, loss function, and optimizer \citep{Chollet}.
+Typically, training a DNN involves the following four components: layers, input data and corresponding output, loss function, and optimizer \citep{Chollet}.
 To avoid the potential over-fitting, cross-validation is commonly used to select the architecture from a pool of candidates \citep{goodfellow2016deep}.
-The loss function measures how well the fitted DNN $F(\boldsymbol{M}; \widehat{\boldsymbol{\phi}})$ approximates the objective function $\boldsymbol{S}$.
+The loss function measures how well the fitted DNN $F(\boldsymbol{M}; \widehat{\boldsymbol{\phi}})$ approximates the output $\boldsymbol{S}$.
 The mean squared error (MSE) loss can be utilized if $\boldsymbol{S}$ is continuous.
 The optimizer determines how the network will be updated based on the loss function.
-It usually implements a specific variant of the stochastic gradient descent (SGD) algorithm; for example, RMSProp \citep{hinton2012neural} has been shown to be an effective and practical optimization algorithm for DNN \citep{goodfellow2016deep}.
+It usually implements a specific variant of the stochastic gradient descent (SGD) algorithm; for example, RMSProp \citep{hinton2012neural} has been shown to be an effective and practical optimization algorithm for DNN \citep{goodfellow2016deep}, and is used in this article.